-- Requires each school district board of education and each community school governing authority to adopt a policy prohibiting harassment, intimidation, or bullying of any student on school property or at a school-sponsored activity. - Requires the State Board of Education to develop a model policy prohibiting student harassment, intimidation, or bullying. - Requires the Auditor of State to note in the audit report of each school district and community school whether the district or school has adopted an anti-bullying policy. - Provides school employees, students, and volunteers with qualified civil immunity for damages arising from reporting an incident of student harassment, intimidation, or bullying.
+- Requires each school district board of education and each community school governing authority to adopt a policy prohibiting harassment, intimidation, or bullying of any student on school property or at a schoolsponsored activity. - Requires the State Board of Education to develop a model policy prohibiting student harassment, intimidation, or bullying. - Requires the Auditor of State, when conducting an audit of a school district or community school, to determine whether the district or community school has adopted an anti-harassment policy and to include that determination in the audit report. - Provides school employees, students, and volunteers with qualified civil immunity for damages arising from reporting an incident of student harassment, intimidation, or bullying. - Authorizes school districts and community schools to form bullying prevention initiatives and requires them to provide training and education on student harassment, intimidation, or bullying if funds are appropriated for that purpose.

-&lt;sup>\ The Legislative Service Commission had not received formal notification of the effective date at the time this analysis was prepared.
-Additionally, the analysis may not reflect action taken by the Governor.

-- Authorizes school districts and community schools to form bullying prevention initiatives and requires them to provide training and education on student harassment, intimidation, or bullying if funds are appropriated for that purpose. - Requires school districts, community schools, and educational service centers to provide elementary school employees with training in violence and substance abuse prevention and positive youth development (in addition to child abuse prevention), and requires elementary employees to complete the training every five years.

-Achievement tests and diagnostic assessments

-- Eliminates the summer administration of the third grade reading achievement test. - Allows students who otherwise must pass the former ninth grade proficiency tests for high school graduation but who did not fulfill the curriculum requirements for a diploma by September 15, 2006, to meet the graduation testing requirement by passing any combination of proficiency tests and Ohio Graduation Tests in the five tested subjects. - Revises the time period in which school districts and community schools must administer the kindergarten readiness assessment to: between four weeks prior to the start of school and October 1.

-Student information
+^{} This analysis was prepared before the report of the Senate Education Committee appeared in the Senate Journal.
+Note that the list of co-sponsors and the legislative history may be incomplete.

-- Provides for the assignment of EMIS student data verification codes for children receiving early intervention services from the Help Me Grow program. - Permits the Department of Education to have access to personally identifiable information about a student if the Department needs it to (1) notify the school district or school of threats or descriptions of harm in the student's response to an achievement test question, (2) verify the accuracy of the student's achievement test score, or (3) determine whether the student satisfies the alternative conditions for a diploma.
+- Requires school districts, community schools, and educational service centers to provide elementary school employees with training in violence and substance abuse prevention and positive youth development (in addition to child abuse prevention, as under current law). - Eliminates the summer administration of the third grade reading achievement test. - Allows students who otherwise must pass the former ninth grade proficiency tests for high school graduation but who have not fulfilled the curriculum requirements for a diploma by September 15, 2006, to meet the graduation testing requirement by passing any combination of proficiency tests and Ohio Graduation Tests in the five tested subjects. - Requires school districts and community schools to administer the kindergarten readiness assessment between four weeks prior to the start of school and October 1. - Provides for the assignment of EMIS student data verification codes for children receiving early intervention services under the Help Me Grow program. - Permits the Department of Education to have access to personally identifiable information about a student if the Department needs the information to (1) notify the student's school district or school of threats or descriptions of harm included in the student's response to an achievement test question, (2) verify the accuracy of the student's achievement test score, or (3) determine whether the student satisfies the alternative conditions for a high school diploma. - Expands the definition of community school operator to include a nonprofit organization that provides programmatic oversight and support to the school and retains the right to terminate its affiliation with the school for failure to meet quality standards. - Allows community schools established outside of the statewide caps to be managed by operators not currently managing schools in Ohio. - Permits a school district to include the academic performance data of a community school located in the district on the district report card if the

-Community schools

-- Expands exceptions to the community school caps by expanding the definition of community school "operator" to include (1) a nonprofit organization that provides programmatic oversight and support and retains the right to terminate its affiliation with the school for failure to meet quality standards and (2) individuals who manage the school's daily operations under contract with the school's governing authority. - Allows community schools established outside of the caps to be managed by operators not currently managing schools in Ohio. - Permits a school district to include the academic performance data of a community school located in the district on the district report card if the district either (1) leases a building to the school or (2) has an agreement with the school to endorse each other's programs. - Specifies a procedure for a parent to waive entitlement to a computer from an Internet- or computer-based community school.

-Other provisions